ilrWebServices/ilr-drupal-core/README.md

 Once you've done that, follow these steps to finish the installation of ilrdrupal:

-1. On your seb server, create a new mySql database and note the database name and the username and password of a user with full rights to that database.
+1. On your web server, create a new mySql database and note the database name and the username and password of a user with full rights to that database.

 2. Create a new settings-php.inc file for your new site in a subdirectroy of /var/www/site-php/ilr that has